UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-There is a tearoom run by the Farmland Museum selling snacks, sandwiches, cakes and drinks open 11am to 4pm at weekends and bank holiday Mondays, and Wednesdays and Thursdays during school holidays.
+There is a tearoom run by the Farmland Museum selling snacks, sandwiches, cakes and drinks open when the site is open (currently 10am to 4pm for takeaway only).
+Visit the Farmland Museum's website for details.

 The Farmland Museum shop is located by the main entrance and is easily accessible.
 This sells a wide range of Farmland Museum souvenirs, and gifts, including books, snacks, hot and cold drinks and ice creams.

 There is a unisex toilet.
-Additional toilets, including baby changing facilities, are available at he Farmland Museum.
+Additional toilets, including baby changing facilities, are available at the Farmland Museum.

 Dogs are welcome but must be kept on a short lead at all times and cannot enter the display rooms and buildings.